 The Bargaining Team (B-Team) represents the TAA during contract negotiations with UW administration.
 Although we no longer have contract bargaining rights under Act 10, we continue to use our B-Team structure to elect representatives to the Graduate Assistants Policies and Procedures committee or similar groups which craft graduate policies with administration.
 The B-Team consists of up to nine TAA members elected by general membership.
 All TAA members are invited to participate in B-Team meetings.

-The Publicity Committee is responsible for helping to disseminate information to members via occasional newsletters and the TAA website.
-Committee members also keep the union’s issues in the press by writing and distributing press releases, photographing TAA public events, and coordinating with other committees for event publicity.
+The Publicity Committee is responsible for the TAA’s public face.
+We make engaging social media content, maintain an informative website, and coordinate press coverage.
+We also take on work making eye-catching posters and flyers, photographing TAA public events, and coordinating with other committees for event publicity.
 This is very important “behind the scenes” work.
 If you’d rather write about a rally than speak at one, the publicity committee needs you!

 Please contact us if you would like to help revive any of these committees!
 The Political Education Committee has been taking on much of the work of the committees listed below as we build capacity, but we would love to support members if they are interested in these specific tasks: